cuga-rajal/opensim_apple_arm64/README.md

 	dotnet build --configuration Release OpenSim.sln

 You will also need to create some configuration files before Opensim will run.
-If you are migrating an existing system just copy over your config files.
+If you are migrating an existing system, just copy over your config files.
-If you are new to opensim, config file information is in BUILDING.md.
+If you are new to opensim, config file requirements are explained in BUILDING.md.

 -------------
 **Quick Start**